sciZer0/newdiscoveries/c/README.md

 In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.

-**Since in each of the 3 cases, Organism is putting the same effort into the pushing and we exactly know that in Case #2 Organism, doing the pushing, is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also spending its Energy (resource) on this Work.**
+**Since in each of the 3 cases, during every moment Organism is putting the same effort into the pushing and we exactly know that in Case #2 Organism, doing the pushing, is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also spending its Energy (resource) on this Work.**

 Moreover,

-**Since in each of the 3 cases, Organism is doing the same action and we exactly know that in Case #2 Organism, doing the pushing, is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**
+**Since in each of the 3 cases, during every moment Organism is putting the same effort into the pushing and we exactly know that in Case #2 Organism, doing the pushing, is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**

 Bingo!
 Static Mechanical Work exists.